nandhu345-coder/projects-2/README.md

 # projects-2
 This project focuses on designing a modern and responsive portfolio website using HTML and CSS.
+The website adapts to different screen sizes such as mobile, tablet, and desktop by using media queries, Flexbox, and CSS Grid.
+It includes sections like Home, About, Skills, Projects, and Contact.
+The main objective is to create an attractive, user-friendly, and accessible interface with proper layout, colors, and navigation.